JENTIS Accounts and Containers

 Sharing: Global and Local Elements

-Tools: each tool configuration instance (Google Analytics, Facebook, etc.) is always connected to a container.
+Tools: Each tool configuration instance (Google Analytics, Facebook, etc.) is always connected to a container.

-Code Snippets: all frontend code snippet elements are defined per container.
+Code Snippets: All frontend code snippet elements are defined per container.

-Shared Elements (GLOBAL)
+Global: Shared Elements

-This JTM elements are defined globally and are available to all containers:
+These JTM elements are defined globally and are available to all containers:

 Triggers